Reinstatement of Occupational Licenses

 A "Certificate of Relief from Disabilities" may be issued to an eligible offender for a conviction that occurred in that court if the court imposed the sentence.
 The Certificate of Relief from Disabilities may be issued at the time the sentence is pronounced or later by verified application to the court.
-It allows eligible offenders to obtain/retain their licenses, and thereby maintain their livelihood, while serving their terms of probation or parole.

 A Certificate of Relief from Disabilities can be granted for licenses issued under one of the following Acts: